IMGIITRoorkee/pr-mod/README.md

 * Make PR-Mod available for non docker based reposiotries.

-* Add user authentication on server to provide only allowed users to utilize pr-mod server's resources.
+* Connect logout function with PR-Mod chrome extension.

+* Add loading page to show the user when request is being processed at backend.

 ## Authors and acknowledgment